hoglundb/DotNetWebGL/README.md

 ```

 ### 3. Model Selector
-This class basically just makes a request to the model loader and to spawn the assets.
+The Model Selector class basically just makes a request to the model loader and to spawn the assets.
 It's critical for our development pipeline that we set this up in a way that makes this work in the following scenerios

 - **Unity Editor**: Loads prefabs from the asset database.
 - **IIS Express**: Loads asset bundles over localhost.